LeeDoor/game_webserver/docs/http_api.md

 */api/profile*

 #### **function description**
-requires authorization token. by this token gets profile information from db.
+Requires authorization token.
+By this token gets profile information from db.

 #### **responses**
 * `200 OK`\
-    authorization is correct, send profile data in response *response body"*
+    Authorization is correct, send profile data in response *response body"*
     ```js
     {
         "login": "loginlogin",
-        "password": "pass123123"
+        "password": "pass 123123"
     }
     ```
 ---
 ## Game API
-some of game API functions are declared to some `session`. it's id should be passed as url parameter (see each function's description). this entails the possibility of the following errors:
+Some of game API functions are declared to some `session`.
+It's id should be passed as url parameter (see each function's description).
+This entails the possibility of the following errors:
 * `400 no_such_session`
-session you are trying to get access to does not exist.
+Session you are trying to get access to does not exist.
 ```json
 {
 	"error_name": "wrong_sessionId",